GiuleXje/Mini-libc/README.md

 Any function you require, that is typically part of libc, you will have to implement.
 You can reuse functions that you implement in other parts of the mini-libc.

-In case you are using a macOS device with ARM64 / Aarch64, you will have to install an `x86_64` virtual machine.

 ## Support Code